pierre-vigier/Perl6-Math-Matrix/README.md

 ==, +, * are commutative, -, ⋅, dot, ÷, x, ⊗ and ** are not.
 All ops have same precedence as its multi method siblings - unless stated otherwise.

-They are exported when using no flag or under the export flags :DEFAULT or :ALL, but not under :MANDATORY or :MM).
-The only exception is MM-operator, a shortcut to create a matrix.
+They are exported when using no flag (same as :DEFAULT) or :ALL, but not under :MANDATORY or :MM).
+The only exception is MM operator, a shortcut to create a matrix.
 That has to be importet explicitly with the tag :MM or :ALL.
 The postcircumfix [] - op will always work.

     my $a   = +$matrix               # Num context, Euclidean norm my $b   = ?$matrix               # Bool context, True if any cell has a none zero value